 Golden 2018: growing strong

-As the municipal elections approach, Golden’s administrative team is occupied with many projects
+Golden’s recently elected administrative team is occupied with many projects

-Ron Oszust hopes that the municipal elections on October 20 will usher him into a second term in office as the mayor of Golden, B.C.
+Ron Oszust is gratified that the municipal elections on October 20 have ushered him into a second term in office as the mayor of Golden, B.C.

 “(In) the last four years,” Oszust said, “we’ve had a great council and great staff.
 We’ve been able to get lots done and there’s lots more to do.
 I’d like to bring some progress and closure to projects that have been outstanding for decades.
 It’s hard to maintain momentum and direction when you switch drivers.”